elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-was-the-focus-of-patrick-geddes-unrealized-museum-project.md

 url: /learn/history-of-the-world/questions/what-was-the-focus-of-patrick-geddes-unrealized-museum-project
 score: 8.5
 related_article1:
-    id: 168989
+    id: 168988
-    title: How does Western influence affect archaeological practices in the Middle East?
+    title: >-
+        What are some ideological motives behind the destruction of cultural heritage?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-does-western-influence-affect-archaeological-practices-in-the-middle-east
+    url: /learn/history-of-the-world/questions/what-are-some-ideological-motives-behind-the-destruction-of-cultural-heritage
 related_article2:
+    id: 168993
+    title: >-
+        What is the role of historical context in interpreting artifacts?
+    subject: History of the World
+    url: /learn/history-of-the-world/questions/what-is-the-role-of-historical-context-in-interpreting-artifacts
+related_article3:
     id: 168991
+    title: >-
-    title: How do museums construct historical narratives through exhibitions?
+        How do museums construct historical narratives through exhibitions?
     subject: History of the World
     url: /learn/history-of-the-world/questions/how-do-museums-construct-historical-narratives-through-exhibitions
-related_article3:
-    id: 168990
-    title: What are the political implications of archaeology in the Middle East?
-    subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-political-implications-of-archaeology-in-the-middle-east
 related_article4:
-    id: 168996
+    id: 168993
-    title: How do ideological frameworks shape the representation of history in museums?
+    title: >-
+        What is the role of historical context in interpreting artifacts?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-do-ideological-frameworks-shape-the-representation-of-history-in-museums
+    url: /learn/history-of-the-world/questions/what-is-the-role-of-historical-context-in-interpreting-artifacts
 related_article5:
-    id: 168996
+    id: 168988
-    title: How do ideological frameworks shape the representation of history in museums?
+    title: >-
+        What are some ideological motives behind the destruction of cultural heritage?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-do-ideological-frameworks-shape-the-representation-of-history-in-museums
+    url: /learn/history-of-the-world/questions/what-are-some-ideological-motives-behind-the-destruction-of-cultural-heritage
 ---

 &nbsp;